An Inner Product on Adelic Measures: With Applications to the Arakelov-Zhang Pairing: Adelic Measures

 \section{Adelic Measures}

 We come to the main object of study in this article.
 We adopt the convention that complex or real valued measures have finite total variation.

-\begin{defn} A complex \textit{adelic measure} defined over $K$ is a sequence $\mu = ( \mu_v)_{v \in M_K}$ indexed over places $v \in M_K$ so that: \begin{enumerate} \item For each $v\in M_K$, $\mu_v$ is a complex-valued Radon measure on $\Pberk$; \item There is a constant $c_\mu \in \C$ so that $\mu_v(\Pberk) = c_\mu$ for all $v \in M_K$. \end{enumerate} We say that an adelic measure $\mu$ is a signed, probability or positive adelic measure if each $\mu_v$ is a signed, probability or positive measure respectively.
-An adelic measure $\mu$ is \textit{proper} if for all but finitely many places, $\mu_v = c_\mu \delta_{\zeta_\Gauss}$.
+\begin{defn} An \textit{adelic measure} defined over $K$ is a sequence $\mu = ( \mu_v)_{v \in M_K}$ indexed by places $v \in M_K$ so that: \begin{enumerate} \item For each $v\in M_K$, $\mu_v$ is a complex-valued Radon measure on $\Pberk$; \item There is a constant $c_\mu \in \C$ so that $\mu_v(\Pberk) = c_\mu$ for all $v \in M_K$; \item For all but finitely many $v$, $\mu_v = c_\mu \delta_{\zeta_\Gauss}$; \item $\mu_v$ has continuous potentials for all $v \in M_K$. \end{enumerate} We say that an adelic measure $\mu$ is a signed, probability or positive adelic measure if each $\mu_v$ is a signed, probability or positive measure respectively.
 We write $U_{\mu, v}$ instead of the more cumbersome $U_{\mu_v}$ for the local potential of $\mu_v$.
-If the local potential $U_{\mu, v}(x) = \int -\log ||x, y||_v \; d\mu_v(y)$ is continuous for each place $v$, then $\mu$ is said to \textit{have continuous potentials}, or to be \textit{log-continuous}.
+Likewise we will write $g_{\mu,v}$ for the Arakelov--Green's function $g_{\mu_v}$ of $\mu_v$.
 The \textit{total mass} of an adelic measure is defined to be the constant $c_\mu$.
 We denote by $\Aad$ the complex vector space of all proper complex adelic measures with continuous potentials, and by $\Aad^0$ the subspace consisting of those adelic measures with total mass $0$. \end{defn}

-The primary examples of adelic probability measures in $\Aad$ relevant to arithmetic dynamics are the adelic canonical measures associated to a rational map, which can be defined as follows.
-First, define the \textit{standard adelic measure}, $\lambda_{\std} = (\lambda_{\std,v})_{v \in M_K}$, by